LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

 Note, the project was run with Python version **3.13.3**, so you likely need this version to ensure that the **.py** files run smoothly on your laptop if you want to run them without the **Docker**.

-After running the docker commands, the terminal will print the link: `http://0.0.0.0:8501`, which will not work.
+After running the docker commands, the terminal will print the link: `http://0.0.0.0:8501`, **which will not work**.
 Please use the following link: `http://localhost:8501`.

 ## Repo Structure